 The trick is making sure that you’re asking your questions the right way in order to get the data that you need, as well as ensuring that the people who take your survey will all interpret your survey questions the same way.
 To help you get started, below are 12 qualities of good survey questions to keep in mind when writing your surveys.

-12 Things a Good Survey/Survey Question Does…
+12 Things Good Survey Question Do…

 #1: Evokes the truth.
 However, you should avoid sensitive questions.